szutinglin/Neurite-Measurement-for-the-Whole-Image/README.md

-# Neurite-Calculation-for-the-Whole-Image
+# Neurite-Measurement-for-the-Whole-Image
 ![image](https://github.com/user-attachments/assets/3566f36d-1626-4b0e-9c97-a3e43e55600a)

 This Fiji batch macro is designed to process neuron images with extensive clustering, especially those with low-contrast neurites.
-By utilizing the Local Thickness [1] and Skeletonize [2] plugins, we have developed a workflow for whole-image neurite calculation.
+By utilizing the Local Thickness [1] and Skeletonize [2] plugins, we have developed a workflow for whole-image neurite measurement.
 The automatically saved Excel file provides the total neurite length and cell count for the entire image.

 # Examples
-1. The confocal image of SH-SY5Y cells was acquired using high-content imaging (courtesy to Dr LING-WEI HSIN).
+1. The confocal image of SH-SY5Y cells was acquired using high-content imaging (courtesy of Dr. Ling-Wei Hsin, National Taiwan University.
+School of Pharmacy, College of Medicine).

 # Description
 1. This is a batch IJM script.